Derenzis v. Gore Mutual Insurance Company, 2023 CanLII 58532 (ON LAT)

 Client-solicitor privilege

-Adjudicator McGee held that solicitor-client privilege applied to certain potions of Ms. Kowal’s affidavit and exhibits.
+Adjudicator McGee held that solicitor-client privilege applied to certain potions of the former adjudicator’s affidavit and exhibits.
 The Supreme Court decision of Descôteaux et al. v.
 Mierzwinski, [1982] 1 S.C.R.
 860 was cited in that all communication made within the framework of the solicitor-client relationship was privileged; this coverage extended to seeking legal advice from the solicitor by the client regardless of whether litigation was involved.
 Whether the privilege attached to communications depended on the nature of the relationship, the subject matter of the advice and the circumstances in which it was sought.

 Adjudicator McGee reasoned that the Duty Bulletin was privileged as it summarized advice given by Tribunal Counsel and certain portions of the affidavit referenced advice given to adjudicators; these communications were made in the context of the solicitor-client relationship between Tribunal Counsel and their institutional client, the LAT.